 I did an internship last semester but didn’t register it with the university and now I would like to receive credit for it.
 Is this possible?

 I don’t want to register for credits.
-Can I still use MU CareerConnection?
+Can I still use MU Career Connection?

-No; positions listed on MU CareerConnection are for students looking to earn credit for their experience.
-If you do not wish to earn credits, you may find a position on your own.
+No; positions listed on MU Career Connection are for students looking to earn academic credit for their experience.
+The employers in our database expect faculty supervision and University accountability.
+If you do not wish to earn credits, you must find a position on your own.
 This can be accomplished by talking with friends and family for contacts and using the internet to research places where you might want to intern.
 The experience WILL NOT go on your transcript.

-MU CareerConnection will not accept my résumé when I upload it.
+MU Career Connection will not accept my résumé when I upload it.
 What is wrong?

-If you created your résumé using a Mac, MU CareerConnection may not accept it as a Word document.
-Contact the Internship Office for assistance in uploading your résumé.
+If you created your résumé using a Mac, MU Career Connection will sometimes not accept it as a Word document.
+Contact ELCM for assistance in uploading your résumé at 717-872-3774.

-Although most internships receive three credits, including most full-time, summer internships, the department coordinator will make the final decision on the number of credits a student will receive for their internship/co-op.
+Although most internships receive three credits, including most full-time, summer internships, the department coordinator will make the final decision on the number of credits a student will receive for their internship.
 If there is a particular component of the internship that is extraordinary, additional credits may sometimes be awarded, but it is the exception, not the rule.

 I want to stay at my current internship for another semester.
 Can I register for more credits?

-I went on MU CareerConnection and found some jobs I am interested in.
+I went on MU Career Connection and found jobs I am interested in.
 What do I do now?

 I met with the Graduate Assistant and had my résumé sent out to companies, but no one has called me.
 What should I do?

 I have tried to contact my faculty supervisor but they do not respond.
-Can this affect whether or not I pass my internship?
+Can this affect whether or not I pass my academic internship?

-When is the outcome paper due?
+When is the outcomes paper due?

-The outcome paper is due by the last day of the semester or if your faculty supervisor requests it earlier, then you would go by their deadline.
-All students should also complete the student evaluation online at the web address that is e-mailed to them during the final third of the semester.
-If you use a hard copy of the evaluation rather than complete it online, you should attach it to the front of your outcome paper.
+The outcomes paper is due by the last day before finals OR if your faculty supervisor requests it earlier, then you would go by their deadline.
+All students should also complete the student evaluation online at the web address that is emailed to you during the final third of the semester.
+Please e-mail one copy of the outcomes paper to ELCM (email@example.com) and one copy to your faculty supervisor.